mitsuhito/CuttingRecordGenerator/README.md

 CuttingRecordGenerator
 ----------------------
 This program generates "Record" image from audio file.
 If you have laser cutter or paper cutting machine, you can  make your own "Record".

+This work is licensed under the Creative Commons Attribution-NonCommercial 3.0 Unported License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/3.0/.

 Usage
 -----
 0. If you don't have Processing IDE, download from here.